RedisLabs/redislabs-docs/content/rs/getting-started/crdbs.md

 1. Click **OK** to confirm that you are aware of the replacement of the HTTPS SSL certificate on the node, and proceed through the browser warning.

-We will repeat the same operations for cluster 2.
-There are only a few differences.
+Repeat the same operations for cluster 2 with these differences:

 - In your web browser, go to **https://localhost:8445** to set up the cluster 2.
-- For the **Cluster name (FQDN)**, enter a different name, for example  as `cluster2.local`.
+- For the **Cluster name (FQDN)**, enter a different name, such as `cluster2.local`.

 Now we have two Redis Enterprise Software clusters with FQDNs **cluster1.local** and **cluster2.local**.

 ## Step 3: Create a Redis CRDB

-1. After you login to cluster1.local, select the Redis database with deployment type set to Geo-Distributed.
+1. After you login to cluster1.local, select the Redis database and deployment type **Geo-Distributed**.
+Then click **Next**.

     ![new_geo-distrbuted](/images/rs/new_geo-distrbuted.png?width=600&height=608)